 I've watched with delight to see Nancy and Julia become increasingly drawn into the wondrous world of flowers and I have to admit that my interest has grown significantly.
 When we market our flowers, I've noticed how often people are eager to support the goals of The Garden Detroit by purchasing bouquets and other value-added items.
 This goodness in peoples hearts has given me a glimpse of the tremendous potential for others to join our vision to create jobs and beautify our Jefferson Chalmers neighborhood.

 On another note, I've got to say that flowers inspire my faith in God.
 Knowing God is the life force that animates every aspect of Creation, I often find myself marveling at His or Her artistically exquisite handiwork.
 I find it also fascinating and challenging to meet the specific requirements of different plants so that they thrive and we can include more varieties in our gardens.
-In short, I'm thrilled that we at Detroit Abloom can share our love for flowers with others.
-I'm realizing more and more that flowers have great potential to open peoples hearts, put smiles on faces, and help unite our community in a business that we can all be proud of.
+In short, I'm thrilled that we at Detroit Abloom can share our love for flowers and community with others.
+I'm realizing that flowers have great potential to open peoples hearts, put smiles on faces, and help unite our community in a business and vision that we can all be proud of.
 In my heart, I see Detroit blooming from within and without just like some of the most beautiful flowers we grow.